 Are you having trouble walking, climbing stairs, or standing up from a chair. ¬†Is your knee or hip pain interfering with these activities? ¬†Are you losing muscle strength because of painful arthritis? ¬†Most daily activities not only require muscle strength but also good standing balance.
-Balance problems are very common in people with arthritis.¬† Balance problems lead to an increased risk of falls and poor mobility.
-Therefore, standing balance exercises are an essential part of any exercise program to improve the lives of people with hip and knee arthritis.
+Balance problems are very common in people with arthritis.¬† Balance problems lead to an increased risk of falls and poor mobility.¬† If you are dealing with hip and knee arthritis, standing balance exercises are an essential part of any exercise program to improve your quality of life.

 A Proven Approach: The Otago Balance Exercise Program